downson-lang/downson/README.md

 Examples can be found in the [examples](examples) directory.

+**Tests**

+This repository contains a test suite that can be used to exercise downson implementations.
+The description of the test cases can be found in the [TESTS.md](TESTS.md) downson file.

 ## Motivation

 Downson was created out of pure frustration.
 Applications ship with tons of configuration and data files that contain crucial settings and information.
 Yet, correctly documenting these is a horrible burden.
 One can write the documentation in a separate file, exposing themselves to an increased risk of diverging settings and documentation, or  write some sort of rudimentary documentation using in-place comments (assuming, the spec has them).